Would a TENS unit help improve fibromyalgia pain?

 Possibly.
 Transcutaneous electrical nerve stimulation (TENS) is a therapy sometimes used to treat localized or regional pain.
 During TENS therapy, electrodes deliver electrical impulses to nearby nerve pathways — which can help control or relieve some types of pain.
-TENS is often used to treat osteoarthritis and chronic and postoperative pain.
+TENS is often used to treat osteoarthritis, chronic pain and postoperative pain.

 Fibromyalgia is often treated with various medications to relieve pain and improve sleep.
 Options may include medicines used to treat other disorders, such as antidepressants and anti-seizure medicines, as well as mild pain relievers.

-Exercise is the main treatment, along with stress reduction, healthy sleep and good eating habits.
-Cognitive-behavioral therapy — working with a mental health professional to learn effective ways of thinking about and dealing with your condition — also may be recommended.
+Exercise is the main treatment, along with stress reduction and healthy sleep habits.
+Your doctor may also recommend cognitive behavioral therapy — working with a mental health professional to learn effective ways of thinking about and dealing with your condition.

-If you have fibromyalgia and your treatment plan isn't relieving your pain, consult your doctor.
-He or she may adjust your medications or offer additional treatment options.
+If you have fibromyalgia and your treatment plan isn't relieving your pain, talk with your doctor.
+He or she may adjust your medications or offer other treatment options.

 Jeffrey M. Thompson, M.D.

 - Foltz-Gray D. Fight arthritis pain without pills: Other methods also can help you conquer arthritis pain.
-Arthritis Today.
-Arthritis Foundation. http://www.arthritistoday.org/about-arthritis/arthritis-pain/pain-relief/arthritis-pain-relief-alternatives-2.php.
+Arthritis Foundation. http://www.arthritis.org/living-with-arthritis/pain-management/tips/arthritis-pain-relief-alternatives.php.
 Accessed Sept.
-7, 2013.
+6, 2016.